Women's football in Saudi Arabia: History

-In February 2022, the Saudi women’s national football team played its first international match, defeating Seychelles 2–0.
-That same year, the SAFF launched both the Saudi Women's Premier League and Saudi Women's First Division League.
+A major turning point came in the early 2020s.
+In 2022, the Saudi women’s national football team played its first official international match, defeating the Seychelles 2–0.
+The same year, the SAFF launched the Saudi Women's Premier League and the Saudi Women's First Division League, establishing a formal domestic football pyramid.

-In 2024, the SAFF further expanded its women's football program with the introduction of the Saudi Women's Second Division League and the Saudi Women's Super Cup, providing additional competitive opportunities.
-Additionally, youth tournaments for young girls were introduced to foster future talent and support the development of football at the grassroots level.
+In 2024, this structure was further expanded with the introduction of the Saudi Women's Second Division League and the Saudi Women's Super Cup, providing additional competitive pathways.
+Youth tournaments for girls were also introduced to support grassroots participation and long-term player development.